Wind-River/wr-ros/README.md

     PACKAGECONFIG_append_pn-qtbase-native = " gui"
     ```

+15. Set the license flags whitelist to allow the use of commercial graphics drivers.
+    ```
+    LICENSE_FLAGS_WHITELIST = "commercial"
+    ```

-13. Remove webots from packagegroup-ros-world-foxy
+16. Remove webots from packagegroup-ros-world-foxy.

     Edit the conf/local.conf again to add the following lines:
     ```